galaxyproject/tools-iuc/docs/guide_for_tool_updates.md

 Compare the updated software's help and all intervening release notes with the wrapper.
 Identify changes that affect the wrapped interface, such as command line options and defaults, input or output formats, dependencies, or licensing.
-Apply the corresponding IUC standards instead of restating them here.
+Update the wrappers accordingly, following the corresponding IUC standards.

-Make the smallest coherent update.
 Avoid unrelated cleanup unless it is needed for the new release or to meet a current standard.
 When updating the tool `profile` to satisfy the [IUC profile standard](https://galaxy-iuc-standards.readthedocs.io/en/latest/best_practices/tool_xml.html#tool-profile),